syyunn/polecon/README.md

 5. Usually, if the `wealth gap` widened, people get lost of his `opportunity` to get a fine job which enables them to show his potential to the society, thus the people get interested in the political parties which supports `populism`.
 Thus some people call this `wealth gap` as a `opportunity gap`.

+6. Now, after `Quantitative Easing`, since it keep maintaining the interest rate near 0% (because of the overprint/flow of cash by central bank/government), now the monetary policy become to get tightened to rise the interest rate

 ### Technical Modelling